yt3374/Deep-saliency-map/README.md

 # Deep-saliency-map
-Implementation of Deep Inside Convolutional Networks in tf-slim
+This code is implementation of Deep Inside Convolutional Networks in tf-slim

+This code is based on [tensorflow-slim](https://github.com/tensorflow/models/tree/master/research/slim).